 - Add the Languages to increase your video world coverage and exposure:

 Based on your business model, you should maintain a multilingual channel.
 Not only will your channel reach more people, but it will also contribute to your revenue.
 Even if your target audience is English-speaking, you should also consider other countries where English is spoken.
 For example, you can add English, English India and the Inglish United Kingdom to YouTube.
 You might think they are the same thing, but they are not.
 Like the Google search engine, the YouTube search engine is a geographically separated, indexed database.
-In simpler terms, YouTube results for “YouTube SEO” are not the same for two countries.
+In simpler terms, YouTube results for “YouTube SEO” are not the same for the two countries.
 Moreover, these results are highly customized and take into account the user’s search history.

 - External links for the channel in general: